yudhisteer/Robotic-Grasping-Detection-with-PointNet/README.md

 ------------------------
 <a name="cp"></a>
-## 4. Training with ShapeNet Dataset
+## 4. Training with Custom Dataset

 -------------------